-- 1. The purpose of this Letter of Understanding is to set the terms and conditions to govern co-op students within the employer's work place. - 2.
-The parties agree that Co-op students are beneficial to this organization and the community as a whole and as such their work placement where at all possible should align with their studies in order to be meaningful. - 3.
-Positions staffed by Co-op students are not subject to Article 10.1 of the CBA. - 4.
-There will be no layoffs or positions eliminated in the work unit as a result of hiring Co-op students.
-Prior to hiring co-op students, qualified employees from the layoff list should be first considered unless otherwise agreed to by the parties. - 5.
-All Co-op students will be paid in accordance with the Pay Group called Pay Group Co-op Student, in which subsequent negotiated collective agreement increases will be applied to the bi-weekly ranges:
+- 1. The purpose of this Letter of Understanding is to set the terms and conditions to govern Co-op/Bursary students within the Employer's work place. - 2.
+The parties agree that Co-op/Bursary students are beneficial to this organization and the community as a whole and as such their work placement where at all possible should align with their studies in order to be meaningful. - Positions staffed by Co-op/Bursary students are not subject to Article 10 of the CBA. - 4.
+There will be no layoffs or positions eliminated in the work unit as a result of hiring Co-op/Bursary students.
+Prior to hiring Co-op/Bursary students, qualified employees from the layoff list should be first considered unless otherwise agreed to by the parties. - 5.
+All Co-op students will be paid in accordance with the Pay Group called Pay Group Co-op/Bursary Student, in which subsequent negotiated collective agreement increases will be applied to the bi-weekly ranges. - 6.
+All Bursary students will be paid in accordance with the Pay Group called Pay Group Co-op/Bursary Student or will be paid at the rate of pay of the position when they meet the position qualifications.
+Subsequent negotiated collective agreement increases will be applied to the bi-weekly ranges. - 7.
+Actuarial students on a 16-month work placement will move to the experienced rate after 8 months employment.
+There may be a 4 month overlap between terms of Actuarial students. - 8.
+Co-op/Bursary students who return to WCB will be eligible for the experienced rate of pay following the first anniversary of their employment. - 9.
+Co-op/Bursary students are not subject to the provisions in the Collective Agreement and are not eligible to apply for postings as internal applicants. - 10.
+Time spent in a Co-op/Bursary position will not count towards a probationary period.